Contractures are a common result of brain injury. They limit joint movement and can interfere with activities of daily living.

 Therefore, to stretch your spastic muscle, you must activate the opposite muscle.
 For example, if your calf muscles are tight, activate your shin muscles.
 Then, after a few seconds, you will relax that muscle and start stretching the spastic muscle.

 This approach is effective but can be dangerous if not done correctly, so only try it under the supervision of your therapist.

 Finally, in some cases, surgery may be needed to correct otherwise irreversible contracture deformities.
 Contractures not only shorten muscles, but they also can damage bones and ligaments.

 Surgery, therefore, can help lengthen muscles and repair some damage that has occurred.
 If the bones have become twisted by the contracture, the surgeon will most likely need to straighten them.

 Some of these surgeries have long and painful recoveries, so it’s best to take early action to prevent the need for surgery.

 Contractures after brain injury can occur for a number of reasons.
 The most common causes of contractures are inactivity and prolonged spasticity.

-Treating contractures will require regular stretching.
-This can help elongate the muscle fibers and prevent contractures from getting worse.
+Preventing contractures will require regular stretching.
+This can help elongate the muscle fibers and prevent spasticity from developing into contractures, or prevent contractures from getting worse.

 Finally, stay as active as possible.
 The more you keep your muscles and joints moving, the more flexible they can become.